 Clearly she didn't think Rinn's chair was a threat.
-Helena glared at her, her anger blinding her to all reason, and stepped in between them to shield her friend.
+Helena glared at at the woman, her anger blinding her to all reason, and stepped in between them to shield her friend.

 Shepard moved and Helena immediately turned to look at her.
 Their eyes met across the distance and for a moment, Helena held her breath even though she tightened the grip on her gun.
-Her stomach tightened, but Shepard looked away and the moment was gone.
+Her stomach tightened, but the commander looked away and the moment was gone.
 There was no flare of recognition.
 Nothing.
 She knew suddenly without a doubt that this wasn't her Shepard.
 It made her clutch her gun even tighter.
-If this Shepard was a Vanguard...
+If this Shepard was a vanguard...

 "Just relax," Shepard continued talking, her voice dropping to a soothing undertone.
 "Please, we're not going to hurt you.
 We're here to help."

 Behind her, Helena heard a funny breath from Rinn.
 It was the faintest exhale.
 Tight.
 Shaking.
 She hadn't expected Rinn to talk, but her friend breathed suddenly in a voice barely audible.